jvloo/plab-base/public/static/README.md

-This Directory contains static assets.
+This directory contains all static assets (css, js, images etc.).